Join Us

 Graduate Studies

-We are not advertising full-time research assistant or postdoctoral openings at the moment.
 Enquiries about PhD and graduate studies are welcome if the applicant's interests connect clearly with the lab's current research themes and methods.

 Strong candidates usually show disciplined learning, clear writing, care for participants and teammates, and interest in rigorous, reproducible analysis.